 Synapses in the brain are places where signals are passed from one nerve to another.
 These signals are known as the body’s neurotransmitters.
 These neurotransmitters are things like dopamine that are used to give the body reward like feelings.
 Addiction to drugs like cocaine have a long term effect on these neurotransmitters.

 Long term use of cocaine makes your mind tolerant to the release of dopamine.
-The brain produces smaller amounts dopamine and the user is required to use more and more cocaine in order to receive a normal level of dopamine.
+The brain produces smaller amounts of dopamine and the user is required to use more and more cocaine in order to receive a normal level of dopamine.

 Causes of Addiction

-Some people are more prone to being an addict or a alcoholic compared to others.
+Some people are more prone to being an addict or an alcoholic compared to others.
 It depends on their genetic background.
 Genetics account for 40 to 60 percent of a person’s vulnerability to addiction.
 In addition to genetics, drug and alcohol use at a young age can increase the odds of addiction.

 Almost 90% of all drug and alcohol addicts reported first abusing substances before the age of 18.
 Childhood trauma and living in areas where substance abuse is prevalent are both factors that contribute to addiction.